800,000+ WordPress sites are already using MetaSlider!

 Slideshow with thumbnail images for navigation

-When you place the slider on your site, you may notice that the thumbnails don’t quite match the width of the main image.
+When you place the new slideshow on your site, you may notice that the thumbnails don’t quite match the width of the main image.
 If you want these to match exactly, go back to the MetaSlider admin area and experiment with some width changes.
 In this screenshot below, I’m using four thumbnails so I’ve set the overall “Width” to 800px and the “Thumb Width” to 200px.
 Checking the “Responsive Thumbnails” box will help your images adapt to the space they are placed in.

 Completed Slideshow with thumbnail images for navigation